 Although our attachment styles are assumed to remain stable over time, research has demonstrated that they can in fact change.
 For instance, insecure individuals have been found to become more secure by being around someone who is consistently loving and supportive.

-If you worry your attachment style may be impacting your relationships or dating success, book in a complimentary consultation with our relationship psychologist Madeleine, who may be able to provide further insight.
+If you worry your attachment style may be impacting your relationships or dating success, book in a complimentary consultation with our relationship expert Madeleine, who may be able to provide further insight.